 Article - Why Does My Back Ache?

-"Muscle strain; poor posture; fractures; viral infection; women suffering gynecological problems; infection of kidney or bladder; too much pressure on a nerve root; tumors; osteoporosis; bacterial infection; arthritis and stress or trauma.
+The simple fact is that few of the listed reasons are likely to be the cause of your back pain.
+Possible, but statistically highly unlikely."Muscle strain; poor posture; fractures; viral infection; women suffering gynecological problems; infection of kidney or bladder; too much pressure on a nerve root; tumors; osteoporosis; bacterial infection; arthritis and stress or trauma.

 The doctor will diagnose the reasons for your backache after performing several tests on you.
 A blood test is required.
 Plus X-ray of spine, CT scan or MRI can also be required depending upon the seriousness of the issue." more...